 In two years, the Rawson family reunion will be held at the building.

 "We're hoping by then to have the building painted and spruced up, the yard trimmed and everything like that," said Meulemans.
-"Ideally, we'd like to have a working bathroom in it.
-That's the big goal."

 Several months ago, Jamaica Elementary School students came to visit and listened to Ralph Coleman speak of his experience at the school.
 Coleman, a lister in town, was one of the last students to attend Rawsonville School House in the early 1960s.
 When he attended, there wasn't any running water.